spinnaker/spinnaker.github.io/setup/configuration/index.md

 ### Configuration files

 The Kubernetes, Google Cloud, and App Engine cloud providers can load account information from files that are separate from the service YAML configuration.
-You can load these separate files externally using the Config Server's Resource abstraction.
+You can load these separate files from an external source using the Config Server's Resource abstraction.
 In the service YAML configuration, prefix a file path with `configserver:` to indicate that the file should be retrieved by the Config Server.

 If you are configuring a Kubernetes cloud provider account and want to load an external `kubeconfig.yml` file using Config Server, your account configuration might look like the following example: